 Facilitates identifying and locating Merit badge counselors.
 Duties:

-- Recruits Merit Badge Counselors and maintains Troop 1396 Merit Badge Counselor List.
+Recruits Merit Badge Counselors and maintain Troop 1396 Merit Badge Counselor List.

 Merit Badge Counselors